123ishaTest/igt-docs/docs/introduction/introduction.md

 The IGT consists of 4 repositories:

 - [igt-library](https://github.com/123ishaTest/igt-library): An npm package that contains all features and game logic
-- [igt-docs](https://github.com/123ishaTest/igt-docs) This repo!
+- [igt-docs](https://github.com/123ishaTest/igt-docs) You are here!
 The documentation for the entire project
-- [igt-vue](https://github.com/123ishaTest/igt-library) This repo!
-The documentation for the entire project
+- [igt-vue](https://github.com/123ishaTest/igt-vue) A Vue application that consumes `igt-docs` and provides Vue components
+- [igt-demo](https://github.com/123ishaTest/igt-demo) A demo application/tutorial that takes `igt-vue` and builds a small game.

 ## Personal Preferences
 I am by no means a programming expert.
 It is a fun hobby that I picked up while studying Computer Science.